-As part of this, we will continue to consult you and your local community, setting up further public meetings and drop-in sessions.
-For example, we anticipate hosting a public meeting in late spring/early summer - we will update you separately about this.
-As we move forward, we will - to the greatest extent possible - enhance our design to reduce, eliminate or mitigate potential effects, to the greatest extent possible, which may be identified during this process.
+As we move forward, we will continue to consult you and your local community, setting up further public meetings and drop-in sessions.
+We will also enhance our design to reduce, eliminate or mitigate potential effects, to the greatest extent possible, which may be identified during this process.
+We will inform you separately about any forthcoming public meetings.

 When all studies are complete, NextEra Energy Canada will provide the public with the studies 60 days prior to our final public meeting, which will likely take place in early summer 2012.
-After we have received your comments, we will submit the REA application for review by the Ministry of the Environment.
-Other agencies, including the Ministry of Natural Resources, the Ministry of Transportation, the Ministry of Tourism and Culture and local conservation authorities also provide input to the approval process.
+After receiving comments, we will submit the REA application for review by the Ministry of the Environment.
+Other agencies, including the Ministry of Natural Resources, the Ministry of Transportation, the Ministry of Tourism, Culture and Sport and local conservation authorities also provide input to the approval process.